 One might think that lights are an ideal replacement for heaters, but this is not the case.
 They cannot keep water warm as a heater does.

 Turning lights on all through the night may come up with additional problems like algae and hamper the circadian cycle of your fish.
-Unfortunately, therefore, there’s no way to replace a heater.
+Unfortunately, therefore, there’s no way to replace the heater.

 Install a Filtration System